Quotas & Filtering

 For example, you may have a project in production that generates a lot of noise.
 With a rate limit you could set the maximum amount of data to “500 events per minute”.
 Additionally, you could create a second key for the same project for your staging environment which is unlimited, ensuring your QA process is still untouched.

-To setup rate limits, navigate to the Project you wish to limit, go to [Project] » Client Keys » Details.
+To setup rate limits, navigate to the Project you wish to limit, go to [Project] » Client Keys » Configure.
 Select an individual key or create a new one, and you’ll be able to define a rate limit as well as see a breakdown of events received by that key.

 In some cases, the data you’re receiving in Sentry is hard to filter, or you simply don’t have the ability to update the SDK’s configuration to apply the filters.
 Due to this Sentry provides several ways to filter data server-side, which will also apply before any rate limits are checked.